mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 ## RV: Respond to Vulnerabilities

+This is just good vulnerability management.

+One slide.

 ### RV.1: Identify and Confirm Vulnerabilities

 ### RV.2: Assess, Prioritize, and Remediate Vulnerabilities

-### RV.3: RV.3: Analyze Vulnerabilities to Identify Their Root Causes
+### RV.3: Analyze Vulnerabilities to Identify Their Root Causes